-Mercer has prepared this letter exclusively for EGDI for filing with the OEB.
+Mercer has prepared this letter exclusively for EGDI for submitting to the OEB.
 This letter may not be used or relied upon by any other party or for any other purpose; Mercer is not responsible for the consequences of any unauthorized use.

-The results shown in this letter are derived from funding valuation results shown in the Report on the Actuarial Valuation as at December 31, 2013 for the EGD RPP, the Executive Summary of Valuation Results at December 31, 2013 for the SERP and SSERP, and from accounting valuation results shown in the ASC 715 (US GAAP) Actuarial Valuation Report as at December 31, 2013 for Enbridge Gas Distribution Inc. Non-Pension Post Retirement Plan dated February 11, 2014 (the "2013 Reports").
-The results are subject to the same Important Notices and qualifications described in the 2013 Reports except as specifically noted in this letter.
-The 2013 Reports are incorporated by reference into this letter, and are essential to understanding these results.
-If you do not have copies of the 2013 Reports, please let us know immediately.
+The results shown in this letter are derived from funding and accounting valuation results shown in the following actuarial valuation reports or results presentations (the "2014 Reports"):

+- The Preliminary Actuarial Valuation as at December 31, 2014 for the EGD RPP (the "2014 EGD RPP Funding Report")1; - The ASC 715 (US GAAP) Actuarial Valuation Report as at December 31, 2014 Consolidated Total for All Plans Enbridge Inc. and Affiliates (the "2014 EI RPP and SPP Accounting Report"); - Preliminary Valuation results as of December 31, 2014 presentation dated April 6, 2015, for the SERP and SSERP (the "2014 EGD Presentation"); - The ASC 715 (US GAAP) Actuarial Valuation Report as at December 31, 2014 for Enbridge Gas Distribution Inc. Non-Pension Post Retirement Benefit Plan (the "2014 OPEB Accounting Report").

+The results shown in this letter are subject to the same Important Notices and qualifications described in the 2014 Reports except as specifically noted in this letter.
+The 2014 Reports are incorporated by reference into this letter and are essential to understanding the results.
+If you do not have copies of the 2014 Reports, please let us know immediately.